How to Study the Bible During Family Worship

 • Start by reinforcing the gospel during application.

-• We don’t want moralistic children who “try to do what’s right.”
+• We don’t want moralistic children who merely “try to do what’s right.”
 We want children who know they are sinners and helpless to save themselves.
-We want kids that turn from their sins to Jesus in repentance.
+We want kids who turn from their sins to Jesus in repentance.
+We don’t seek mere behavior modification, but holistic heart transformation.

 • What does this passage command?